-In the current climate, there isn’t much of a question that value-added resellers (VARs) and managed services providers (MSPs) working in certain verticals should offer loyalty solutions.
-Some check that box by relying on their point of sale (POS) vendors that offer solutions with built-in loyalty capabilities.
-Is that enough, however, to meet your clients’ needs and ensure their success?
+In the current climate, there isn’t much of a question that value-added resellers (VARs) and managed services providers (MSPs) working in specific verticals should offer loyalty solutions.
+Some check that box by relying on their point of sale (POS) vendors that provide solutions with built-in loyalty capabilities.
+But is that enough to meet your clients’ needs and ensure their success?

 Understand Loyalty Solutions Features and Flexibility

-If the only loyalty program solution you are currently providing is a part of a POS system you sell, your first move should be to understand fully what it does.
-Merchants can have different ideas about the best type of loyalty program to offer.
+If the only loyalty program solution you currently provide is part of a POS system you sell, your first move should be to fully understand what it does.
+Merchants can have different ideas about the best loyalty program type.
 Some base rewards on purchases and others on the sale amount.
 Some reward loyal customers with free products or services versus giving them discounts.
 When your clients or prospects ask if the vendor’s built-in loyalty program features will meet their needs, be ready with the answers.

 You also need a good understanding of how flexible and customizable the loyalty solution is.
 For example, if a merchant has a tiered loyalty system but wants to offer a special reward for making a specific purchase, can the loyalty solution accommodate that?

 A part of the decision-making process is to demo the POS system’s built-in loyalty.
 This will not only clarify your clients’ questions about the features of the solution but also show them how easy or difficult it will be to manage their loyalty program.
-In addition to exploring dashboards and functionality, also evaluate how quickly your client can access data, such as ROI on loyalty rewards and customer behaviors, and draw insights that can help them run their businesses more intelligently.
+In addition to exploring dashboards and functionality, evaluate how quickly your client can access data, such as ROI on loyalty rewards and customer behaviors, and draw insights that can help them run their businesses more intelligently.

-You also need to communicate any added costs for using the POS vendor’s loyalty module.
-Make it clear how that investment compares to choosing third-party loyalty solutions that are available for your client to use.
+You must also communicate any added costs for using the POS vendor’s loyalty module.
+Make it clear how that investment compares to choosing third-party loyalty solutions available for your client.